domaindrivendev/Swashbuckle.WebApi/README.md

 For example, if your app's default namespace is "YourApp", and you want to include a script at the following path within your project - "swagger-ui/ext/after-load.js", then it will, by default, be assigned the following Logical Name at build time:

 "YourApp.swagger_ui.ext.after-load.js"

+Same approach applies to custom stylesheets.
+Unlike the injected scripts, which are executed only after the UI is rendered, injected stylesheets appear as <link rel='stylesheet' ... /> elements in the <head> tag, so they are loaded prior to UI rendering.
+This extension point may be used for altering the appearance of the UI itself in a simpler way.

+To add a custom stylesheet, you need to include it as an Embedded Resource, and treat it as described above for JavaScript includes.

 ## Ammend generated operation specs